 Michigan has adopted the Modified Comparative Fault System, sometimes referred to as the “51% Bar.”

 Under this system, and in conjunction with Michigan’s no-fault laws, each driver may be held responsible for damages sustained in the accident in proportion to each driver’s percentage of fault.

 A victim filing a property damage or personal injury claim will be entitled to recover damages from the at-fault driver as long as the victim’s own comparative fault was not greater than 50%.

-If their blame in the accident is determined to be 51% or higher, Michigan law bars them from recovering any compensation from the other driver.
+If their portion of blame for the accident is determined to be 51% or higher, Michigan law prohibits them from recovering any compensation from the other driver.

 Molly sustained multiple, complex fractures to her right tibia and fibula requiring the doctors to implant pins to hold the bones together.
 The doctors said she would likely have a slight limp the rest of her life.

 Molly’s injuries were deemed to be serious impairment of body function, thereby qualifying under Michigan’s threshold exception.

 In this case Jeffrey was 100% at fault, entitling Molly to 100% of her damages.